Cultural Critique Spiked with Comedy. Created by Casey Dyson.

 I relented.
 I would have to get around him if I wanted to get home anyway.

-But.
 He was still giddy.
 Cackling.

 It was contagious.
 By the end of Act 2, Scene 1, I was re-engrossed.
 I even added some creativity to my footwork.
 Each time he outpaced then cornered me, which often happened with a light post or sidewalk-tree wedged between us, I would add a new move to my ‘get around him’ repertoire.
 First the ‘double jab-step,’ then the ‘backpedal,’ then the ‘spin move’.
 We played the game for several minutes, continuing down the long dormitory block.

-Bright yellow payphone.
+The yellow payphone.

 It was over.